jjeaton/remove-double-space/readme.txt

 Yes, if deleted via the admin interface, the plugin will remove its options from the database using the `uninstall.php` file.
 Deactivating the plugin won't have any effect on the database options.
 If this file is not included with the plugin, the uninstall process will not run.

 == Changelog ==

+= 0.2 =
+* Uses Settings API
+* Changed menu name and moved to Settings panel
+* Encapsulated plugin in a class
+* Fixed donation link...oops

 = 0.1 =
 * Initial release, supports switching replacement off/on globally.